jaykay12/tech/_posts/2020-10-30-design-patterns.md

 Helps constructing complex objects in step-by-step manner, where all these objects differ in representations.
 Objects are having lot many attributes & having separate constructors for invoking these attributes for object creation is really cumbersome.

-Basically solves the issues in Factory & Abstract Factory DP.
+Basically solves the issues of Factory & Abstract Factory DP.

 ![builder-dp](../assets/images/DP-7.png)

-- Concepts
+Concepts
 - Builder class is a static nested class inside the main object class.
 - Builder class must have a public parameterized constructor with all mandatory data members.
 - Builder class should have setters for all optional data members & should return Builder object.
 - build() method is required which returns the final object to the runner.

 `Mobile.java`
 ```java